legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 ## $15 Is Not a Lot of Money

 From ideation and dataset generation to multiple rounds of testing on smaller data subsets and the final three major evaluations (including one that required a full rerun), all the work described here cost less than $15.
+This should say something about the accessibility of rudimentary AI Safety work, though I'm not yet sure what it is.

 ## There Really Is No Point to This